agroce/cs562w16/projects/hubbarsp/README.md

 is high with respect to the simplified version of standard SQL that is tested, i.e., the object language.
 It is likely that the parser was designed for a variant of SQL similar to the object language being tested.
 The quality of the parser for other variants of SQL is unknown.

+I was unable to record code coverage and I do not understand why.
+Please see `coverage.out` for more details.
+I added `source` definitions to `mysqlparse.tstl` but `Coverage.py` printed warnings about not importing files when I ran the random tester.
+A possible reason why I was unable to record coverage is that I installed the module from the repository, see instructions above.

 Originally, the testing harness was designed for testing `SELECT` statements.
 The testing harness has been redesigned for testing both `SELECT` and